 Non-disclosure about gender history is not inherently fraudulent misrepresentation.
-A transgender body is not inherently deceptive and the represented gender of a transgender person is their real and authentic identity.
-A transgender person is not obliged to disclose their gender history.
+A body of a person of diverse gender expression is not inherently deceptive and their gender identity is their real and authentic identity.
+A person of diverse gender expression is not obliged to disclose their gender history.
 Non-disclosure of gender history is not active deception.
 Cisgender normativity, gender identity discrimination and transphobia should do not influence an outcome of trial.
-However, an intentional lie about past gender history may be determined as fraudulent misrepresentation.
-To what extent such instance might be trivial or criminal - as with any case - is reliant upon a trier of fact taking into account all the circumstances of the case.